msabramo/git-started/README.md

+# git-started

+A toy repo for demonstrating stuff about how to use git

-# How I created this
+## How I created this

 ```
 $ cd /some/place/where/I/keep/my/git/repos